TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/kernel/low_latency_interrupt.md

 - ISR_CALL_LEVEL_FLOAT_REENTRANT and ISR_CALL_PULSE_FLOAT_REENTRANT
  - Use this if nesting of another interrupt inside this IRQ handler is required and R5F Floating Point Unit is used inside user ISR code

-Refer the page \ref CHAPTER_OPTIMIZATION_SECTION_1 for steps to register custom interrupt using above macros.
+Refer the page \ref CHAPTER_OPTIMIZATION_SECTION_1 for steps to register custom interrupt using above macros and expected latency (cycles) improvements.

 Benchmarks: